 Hey, not all good dates involves forking out a ton of money – some can even be free!
-Go old-school for a picnic by the water body at the Botanic Gardens – prepare your own home-cooked meal, or if you can’t cook, just buy some food of your own for your own self-made pot-luck with your S.O.
+Go old-school for a picnic by the water body at the Botanic Gardens – prepare your own home-cooked meal, or if you can’t cook, just buy some food of your own for a special pot-luck with your S.O.

 Open daily from 5AM – 12AM, at 1 Cluny Rd, S259569.
 Admission is free.

 9. Take an evening or morning nature stroll

-Although rather clichéd, Singapore does have many picturesque spots that are rather hidden, and not known by many.
-Check out hidden finds like the Kranji Marshes, with its fairy tale-like vines that create an enclave of sorts, and species of birds you never thought you would ever see in Singapore (outside of a zoo).
+Although rather clichéd, Singapore does have many picturesque spots that are rather obscure and not known by many.
+Check out hidden finds like the Kranji Marshes, with its fairy tale-like vines that create an enclave of sorts and species of birds you never thought you would ever see in Singapore (outside of a zoo).

-Other finds include the Changi Point Coastal Walk, for a sea-side walk along the creek, to catch a view of a beautiful sunrise or sunset with your beloved.
+Other lesser-known places include the Changi Point Coastal Walk for a sea-side walk along the creek, to catch a view of a beautiful sunrise or sunset with your beloved.

-Of course, it doesn’t have to strictly be these two places, you could simply take a stroll along your neighbourhood, and who knows – you may find a hidden picturesque place the two of you hold close to your hearts.
+Of course, it doesn’t have to strictly be these two places.
+You could simply take a stroll along your neighbourhood, and who knows – you may find a hidden picturesque place that the two of you hold close to your hearts.

 10. Bust out some old board games

-Wanna relive some of your old childhood memories, or just try out new games with your S.O.?
-Go to The Mind Café, where they have tons upon tons of board games for the two of you to play.
-With a wide range of games ranging from silly trivia games, to heavy strategy games that’ll have you thinking hour over hour – we guarantee that the two of you will have a blast.
+Wanna relive some of your old childhood memories, or just try out new games with your date?
+It’s time to head to The Mind Café, where they have tons of board games for the two of you to play.
+With a wide range of games ranging from silly trivia to heavy strategy games that’ll have you racking your brains for hours– we guarantee that the two of you will have a blast.

 11. Bust out some console games